alternbits/awesome-ai-newsletters/README.md

 Prompts
 --------

-- [Prompts Daily](https://www.neatprompts.com/subscribe?ref=altern.ai) - Tools and tips to become a marketing and productivity genius at work
+- [Prompts Daily](https://www.neatprompts.com/subscribe?ref=altern.ai) - Tools and tips to become a marketing and productivity genius at work.

 AI Jobs